datastax/adelphi/.github/ISSUE_TEMPLATE/1-bug-report.md

 ### Schema

 <!--
-Is this issue related to a specific shema?
-Has the schema already been contirbuted?
-Can the schema be contribted for reproduction?
+Is this issue related to a specific schema?
+Has the schema already been contributed?
+Can the schema be contributed for reproduction?

 Provide the content of the schema or a link to the contributed schema if possible.
 -->